EkagraS/Ekagra_Infilect_Assignment/README.md

 What the app does:

-Opens the camera as soon as the app starts
-Detects objects on the screen in real time
-Calculates the center point of each detected object Draws a green tick on that position
+Opens the camera as soon as the app starts, detects objects on the screen in real time.
+Calculates the center point of each detected object and draws a green tick on that position.
 Uses tracking IDs so the same object is not detected again when the camera comes back to it

 Tech used:

-Kotlin
-CameraX
-ML Kit Object Detection
-Custom OverlayView using canvas for drawing ticks
+Kotlin, CameraX, ML Kit Object Detection, Custom OverlayView using canvas for drawing ticks

 How it works:

-ML Kit gives bounding boxes for visible objects
-I take the center point of each box
-The points are mapped to the overlay’s size
-Ticks are drawn through a custom Canvas view
+ML Kit gives bounding boxes for visible objects then I take the center point of each box.
+The points are mapped to the overlay’s size then the ticks are drawn through a custom Canvas view.
 A map of tracking IDs is used to avoid duplicates

 How to run:
 Just open the project in Android Studio and run it on a physical device (camera permission is needed).